 - Submit all required paperwork to Human Resources.
-Once HR has you entered in the system, you will be assigned an employee identification number (Kish ID number).
-This ID number is required before keys, swipe cards, Photo IDs or other college resources can be requested or accessed. - Use your KishID number and last name to set-up a password to access the myKish portal at https://kish.edu/mykish/index.php - myKish gives you access to a wide variety of information and services through a single web interface. myKish is your source for college events and announcements, and your starting point for access to online tools such as email, Brightspace/D2L, and other college tools.
-Please see https://www.kish.edu/mykish/index.php for additional instructions. - Obtain your Kishwaukee College Photo ID in Student Services C2100.
-Please bring your Kish ID number and another photo ID and staff will create your ID/Swipe card, - Talk to the division office for information on obtaining an instructor copy from the publisher.
-Please do NOT purchase a copy of textbooks from the bookstore using department funds, unless directed to do so by your division dean. - Parking is open for Lots A and B, but if you would like to park in the small employee-only lot, please pick up an employee parking tag from the Business Office at no charge. - The college uses Concourse Syllabus Management software.
-Your syllabus template is found through the D2L shell.
-Be sure to obtain the objectives/outcomes for your course from a department coordinator, mentor or Division office.
-Outcomes or course descriptions cannot be changed without Curriculum Committee approval. - Your College mailbox is located in room C1262 for ACSS/MS/BTE and B1225 for HS. - BTE Adjuncts: If you do not have a Bachelor's degree please work with your Dean as they complete a tested experience form for your personnel file. - Work with your Dean and the Adjunct Administrative Specialist to assure you have access to the shared drives and any accounts you need to order copies or purchase supplies needed within your department.
-Make sure you know how to use the copy machine and have a copy code. - Work with your Dean to become oriented to your classroom, media resources within the classroom and classroom safety guidelines.
+Once HR has you entered in the system, you will be assigned an employee identification number (KishID number).
+This ID number is required before keys, swipe cards, Photo IDs or other college resources can be requested or accessed. - Use your KishID number and last name to set-up a password to access the myKish portal at https://kish.edu/mykish/index.php - myKish gives you access to a wide variety of information and services through a single web interface. myKish is your source for college events and announcements, and your starting point for access to online tools such as email, Brightspace/D2L, and other college tools. - Obtain your Kishwaukee College Photo ID in Student Services C2100.
+Please bring your Kish ID number and another photo ID and staff will create your ID/Swipe card. - Obtain a copy of the textbook(s) for your course from your Division Office, or information on obtaining an instructor copy from the publisher.
+Please do NOT purchase a copy of textbooks from the bookstore using department funds, unless directed to do so by your division dean. - Parking is open for all lots. - The college uses Concourse Syllabus Management software.
+Your syllabus template is found through the D2L shell. - Your college mailbox is located in room C1262 for ACSS/MS/BTE and B1225 for HS.

+- BTE Adjuncts: If you do not have a Bachelor's degree please work with your Dean as they complete a tested experience form for your personnel file. - Work with the Office of Instruction to assure you have the keys or swipe access you need for your work supplies, office space, and access to mailroom. - Work with your Dean or Associate Dean to assure you have access to the shared drives and any accounts you need to order copies or purchase supplies needed within your department.
+Make sure you know how to use the copy machine and have a copy code. - Work with your Dean, Associate Dean, or Mentor to become oriented to your classroom, media resources within the classroom and classroom safety guidelines.
 A more detailed orientation can be arranged with Media Services. - The college will make a laptop available for loan to adjunct faculty during the semester in which the adjunct faculty member is teaching.
 Please contact the IT department at helpdesk@kish.edu to learn more.